 - 1. This drawing is meant to show system piping concept only.
 Installer is responsible for all equipment and detailing required by local codes. - 2.
 All closely spaced tees shall be within 4 pipe diameters center to center spacing. - 3.
 A minimum of 6 pipe diameters of straight pipe shall be installed upstream and downstream of all closely spaced tees. - 4.
-The ${\bf minimum}$ pipe size of DHW piping should be $\frac{3}{4}$ " diameter.
-See Table 12 for ${\bf minimum}$ CH pipe sizing. - 5.
+The minimum pipe size of DHW piping should be 3/4" diameter and CH piping should be 1" in diameter. - 5.
 Circulators are shown with isolation flanges.
 The alternative is standard flanges with full port ball valves.
 Purge valves can be used with circulator flanges as an alternative. - 6.
 Piping shown is Primary/Secondary.
 System flow (secondary loop) must be greater than the boiler's primary loop flow. - 7.
 Install a minimum of 12 diameters of straight pipe upstream of all circulators. - 8.
 VERY IMPORTANT Minimum flow rates outlined in this manual must be maintained through the heat exchanger to minimize short cycling. - 9.
 Each heating zone of a pump-based system has its own circulator with turns on when a zone thermostat calls for heat. - 10.
-If Boiler Pump on the return line does not have an internal flow check, install a check valve on the return line to the boiler.
+Unit is equipped with built-in primary pump for the heating loop.
+This pump is sized to insure proper flow rate through the boiler heat exchanger and related piping.
+On long pipe runs, it is recommended to keep the pump at maximum speed (setting 3).
+DO NOT lower it from the factory default. - 11.
+NOTE: DO NOT INSTALL a flow check or a pump with flow check on the return line of the primary loop going to the boiler.
+This will isolate the boiler from the expansion tank, causing pressure to build up in the unit and the Pressure Relief Valve to discharge.